ubigu/koti/src/pages/blog/2022-06-22-nordic-urban-rural-typology.md

 ![A two-class typology with everything some sort of rural!](https://lh4.googleusercontent.com/TqX8LM09zcUKvtd0-FmOlmqILeaLmfRDkv9M03gXZfQFXgR1odlBMzR3MD4fP1id8Eeb69jjb9zRazX4JVw8xQ66jIl_HP9XS6mbeQHOnL51KrrXjMpNvzGYQeLEehtCrEwyVDhG8qIa4nXi-w "A two-class typology with everything some sort of rural!")

 *Image 2.
-A two-class typology with everything some sort of rural!*
+A two-class typology with everything some sort of rural (either core rural areas in yellow, or sparsely populated in green)!*

 <br/>